 Upon a participant's retirement after age 55, death, disability or other termination of employment with the Company, the entire vested balance in the participant's account is available for distribution.
-Each participant's distribution under the Plan is payable as a lump sum, installments or, in certain instances, other forms of payment retained from prior plans.
+Each participant's distribution under the Plan is payable as a lump sum, installments or other forms of payment retained from prior plans.
 Partial distributions (up to one per month) are permitted with a minimum amount of \$100.
 Participants may elect to receive a lump sum distribution entirely in cash, or in a combination of cash and shares of Emerson common stock.
 Distribution of vested account balances of at least \$5,000 may be deferred by retired employees until age 72, at which time required minimum distributions under ERISA must begin.
-The age at which required minimum distributions must begin was increased from 701⁄2 to 72 pursuant to the Setting Every Community Up for Retirement Enhancement (SECURE) Act enacted in December 2019.
-In addition, pursuant to the CARES Act, participants who were currently receiving required minimum distributions were offered the option to waive their 2020 payment and participants who were due to receive the first required distribution in 2020 had their distribution automatically waived.
-The ability to request special waivers with respect to required minimum distributions under the CARES Act ceased as of December 31, 2020
+Pursuant to the CARES Act, participants who were currently receiving required minimum distributions were offered the option to waive their 2020 payment and participants who were due to receive the first required distribution in 2020 had their distribution automatically waived.
+The ability to request special waivers with respect to required minimum distributions under the CARES Act ceased as of December 31, 2020.